matwilso/matwilso.github.io/_posts/gpt-sim.md

 Then you can use those robots in a Tesla-like [fleet](https://www.youtube.com/watch?v=Ucp0TTmvqOE&feature=youtu.be&t=6678), collecting more data to iteratively improve the models.

 To caveat, it's hard to say how far we are from video-GPT-X. It's possible that patching up current limitations proves extremely difficult.
 It’s possible text is a uniquely well-suited modality for progress here.
-But also there is image-GPT, and though it’s hella compute expensive, it at least strongly suggests that other modalities are conquerable.
+There is image-GPT, which suggests that other modalities are conquerable---if you are willing to pay the price in compute.
+But when will be able to afford massive-scale video prediction?
-Also, to further caveat, it won't be as simple as taking out-of-the-box vanilla video-GPT-X and using it for high-fidelity simulation.
+And at that point, will it be as simple as taking out-of-the-box vanilla video-GPT-X and using it for high-fidelity simulation?
 I'm guessing you need to put in a lot of physics sim specific effort to make it workable.

 ...

-Seeing GPT3 and extrapolating forward from that, I can now much more clearly imagine super powerful AI systems.
+Seeing GPT3 and extrapolating forward from that, I can now much more clearly imagine super powerful future AI systems.

 It now seems pretty clear that we can build such systems using fairly stupid methods (~[Prosaic AI](https://ai-alignment.com/prosaic-ai-control-b959644d79c2)).
 And though GPT is still primitive in many ways, I don't think I would have expected it to be able to do some of the things that it can.